 - Download our Moving to Kuala Lumpur Guide (PDF)

-The standard of education in Kuala Lumpur is generally good and expat parents should not struggle to find a suitable school for their children.
+The quality of education in Kuala Lumpur is generally high and expat parents should not struggle to find a suitable school for their children.
 Most expat parents opt for international schools, preferring a familiar curriculum taught in the family's home language.

 Private and international schools in Kuala Lumpur